-10 Things You Might Not Know About Do the Right Thing
+10 Facts About Do the Right Thing On Its 30th Anniversary

 A shot in the arm of American consciousness, Do the Right Thing—Spike Lee’s incendiary profile of racial tension and police overreaction—bristled in the veins of moviegoers when it landed in theaters in the summer of 1989.
 Taking its title from a Malcolm X quote, Do the Right Thing rumbled with youthful energy, dry comic wit, boombox-blasted politics, and an operatic magic unique to New York City.

 It’s a fierce polemic.
 It’s a snapshot of stereotyping.
 It’s a chill hangout movie.
 It was also a showcase of Lee’s directorial know-how, just when experience was shaping his raw creative talent.
 Crank up the AC and the FM 108 We-Love Radio.
-Here are 10 things you might not know about Spike Lee's Oscar-nominated joint.
+In honor of the film's 30th anniversary, here are 10 things you might not know about Spike Lee's Oscar-nominated joint.

 On December 19, 1986, four black men—Michael Griffith, Timothy Grimes, Curtis Sylvester, and Cedric Sandiford—were traveling when their car broke down.
 They walked three miles to the predominantly Italian-American Howard Beach neighborhood of Queens, New York, where they got into an argument with some white teenagers before heading to New Park Pizzeria for a meal and a telephone.
 When they left the eatery, they were accosted by a larger group of white men, including the ones they’d encountered earlier.
 Sandiford and Griffith were beaten; Griffith tried to run but was chased onto the Belt Parkway, where he was hit by a car and killed.
 The incident was such a part of Do the Right Thing’s DNA that Lee wanted to open the film with his character, Mookie, shouting “Howard Beach!” while defacing Sal’s Famous Pizzeria.